OpenCTI-Platform/docker/README.md

 You can find more information in the [Redis docker hub](https://hub.docker.com/r/bitnami/redis/).

-### Minio
+### MinIO

-Minio is a small process and does not require a high amount of memory.
+MinIO is a small process and does not require a high amount of memory.
 More information are available for Linux here on the [Kernel tuning guide](https://github.com/minio/minio/tree/master/docs/deployment/kernel-tuning).

 ### RabbitMQ